davidjairala/clippo/README.md

 All uploaded files are placed within the bucket you specify in the `config/config.yml` file and within folders for the date you uploaded the file in the format `YYYY-MM-DD`.

+Included you'll also find `clippo.sh` that you can move to wherever you keep executable shortcuts in your path (`~/bin` for example), so you can invoke clippo from everywhere!

 # Help